 According to Dr. Jackson Crawford, “bil” In Old Norse means “moment or failure”, this is based on one of Odin’s names “Bileygr”, which means either wavering or winking-eyed.

 Besides the two names Bifröst and Bilröst, the bridge has also been called Ásbrú (Aesir bridge) in the Prose Edda by Snorri Sturluson.

 The guardian of Bifröst

 It is the god Heimdall that is the guardian of the rainbow bridge, and therefore, he is a symbol of the preservation of the cosmos.
 He is the communication link between the gods and goddesses and mankind.

-If a jötunn should be so stupid to try and attack or sneak into Asgard, then Heimdall has his trustworthy sword named Hofund at his side.
+If a jötunn should be stupid enough to try and attack or sneak into Asgard, then Heimdall has his trustworthy sword named Hofund at his side.
 But it is very unlikely that a jötunn will make it up the rainbow bridge.
 Because the bridge is always on fire, and it is so hot that it always has a red glow.